-NVMe SSDs are considerably faster as compared to traditional SATA SSDs as they have far more PCI-E lanes.
+NVMe SSDs are considerably faster than traditional SATA SSDs as they have far more PCI-E lanes.
 However, this increase in speed is only noticeable while transferring large files.

 You can surely use an SSD with a gaming console.
 However, you need to make sure whether the SSD is compatible with the console or not.
-The WD Blue 3D NAND is a great example of an SSD that is compatible with the PS4, which is a leading gaming console.
+The WD Blue 3D NAND is an excellent example of an SSD compatible with the PS4, a leading gaming console.

 SSDs are better for the overall performance of a computer.
 As far as gaming is concerned, it does make the overall experience feel much speedier.
-It greatly reduces the loading times, and they produce much lesser heat as compared to traditional HDDs.
+It dramatically reduces the loading times, and they produce much lesser heat than traditional HDDs.

 It depends on how many games you want to keep in the library.
 If you are a hardcore gamer with plenty of games, you should go for at least a terabyte of SSD to be on the safe side.
 If you are an average gamer, 512 GB would be good enough for you.

-The best thing about SSDs is that not only does it make the newer computer much better, but these also make the older ones much better.
+The best thing about SSDs is that it makes the newer computer much better, but they also make the older ones much better.
 It gives an immense performance boost and makes the programs much more responsive.

-To conclude, I would say that it is without a doubt a great step to change your traditional HDD and choose an SSD.
+To conclude, I would say that it is without a doubt a significant step to change your traditional HDD and choose an SSD.

-So, do let us know how much this guide was useful to you and do share it with your friends on social media :)
+So, do let us know how much this guide was helpful to you, and do share it with your friends on social media :)